-- Start by sifting both the plain flour and cornstarch into a large bowl.
+- Start by sifting both the plain flour and cornstarch (dry ingredients) into a large bowl.
 Set is aside.

-- In a separate bowl, cream the butter, sugar and salt until creamy.
+- In a separate large mixing bowl, cream butter, sugar and salt until creamy with a paddle attachment on an electric mixer (stand mixer or hand mixer).
 There is no need to beat until the mixture is light, suffice if the ingredients are mixed until they appear creamy.

-- Add the vanilla essence and beat briefly.
+- Add the vanilla extract and beat briefly.

-- Next, add in the sifted flours into 3 batches and mix until well incorporated.
+- Next, add in the sifted flour mixture into 3 batches into the creamed wet ingredients and mix until well incorporated.

 - Form the dough into a ball.
-Place it in the mixing bowl and leave it aside to rest for 30 minutes, covered in a kitchen towel.
+Place the eggless cookie dough in the mixing bowl and leave it aside to rest for 30 minutes, covered in a kitchen towel or a cling wrap.

 - To roll and cut the cookies, divide the dough into 3 sections for easy handing.
 Form it into a ball and flatten lightly with your fingers.

-- Place the dough between two sheets of parchment paper.
-Place a dowel rod on either side of the dough and make sure your rolling pin rests on the rods as you roll the dough.
+- Place it between two sheets of parchment paper on a flat surface.
+Place a dowel rod on either side and make sure your rolling pin rests on the rods as you roll it.
 This is to guide the cookie thickness (about 4mm thick).
-You can also use rolling pin guides or simply roll the dough without any guide by eyeballing it.
+You can also use rolling pin guides or simply roll without any guide by eyeballing it.

 - After rolling, remove the parchment sheet that sits on top of the rolled dough.

 - Use a cookie cutter to cut the cookies out.
 Dip the cutter in flour if the dough is sticky.